CONSERVATION

 Nature Conservation Policy

 The Government is committed to protecting our valuable natural heritage.
-To this end, the New Nature Conservation Policy was introduced in 2004 to regulate, protect and manage natural resources that are important for the conservation of biological diversity of Hong Kong in a sustainable manner, taking into account social and economic considerations, for the benefit and enjoyment of the present and future generations of the community.
+To this end, the New Nature Conservation Policy was introduced in 2004 to regulate, protect and manage natural resources that are important for the conservation of biological diversity of Hong Kong in a sustainable manner, taking into account social and economic considerations, for the benefit and enjoyment of the present and future generations of our society.
 This policy also aims to enhance the conservation of ecologically important sites, in particular those in private ownership.
 Twelve Priority Sites for Enhanced Conservation have been identified.
-Under this policy, two schemes have been introduced for better conservation of these sites, namely, the Nature Conservation Management Agreement Scheme and the Public Private Partnership Scheme.
+Under this policy, two schemes have been introduced for better conservation of these sites, namely the Nature Conservation Management Agreement Scheme and Public Private Partnership Scheme.
 For more details, please visit New Nature Conservation Policy.

 Protected Areas